SAP-samples/ui5-typescript-helloworld/step-by-step.md

 mkdir webapp
 ```

-Inside this folder, create a file with TypeScript code.
+Inside this folder (`cd webapp`), create a file with TypeScript code.
 In order to test the use of UI5 types and the code transformation, name it `Component.ts` (note: the file ending is `.ts`, not `.js`!) and add the following code inside.
 Of course, this is so far just a dummy component and not yet a complete app:

 ```ts
 import UIComponent from "sap/ui/core/UIComponent";